gaspare-mascolino/knowledge/docs/pages/music.md

 - chord notes (C)
 - chord off-notes (NC)

-To harmonize in 4 part could be usefull the I (double), V (double) or the VI.
+To harmonize in 4 part could be usefully the I (double), V (double) or the VI.

 *Rules to harmonize*

 1. Start to harmonize the notes of the chord first from the chord of the melody keeping the disposition as close as possible.
 2. Harmonizing the note always with the notes of the chords. **The NC replaced the note of the chords suddenly below**.
-3. Whatever note of the chord coul be use in whatever position, frequency and rhythm in the medesim chord -> Chord / Arpeggio
+3. Whatever note of the chord could be use in whatever position, frequency and rhythm in the same chord -> Chord / Arpeggio
 4. From the sing part is better to keep a distance of a II Major.
-5. Jump of 4th and 5th, but also 6th and 8th are intersting on the attack of the sing part
+5. Jump of 4th and 5th, but also 6th and 8th are interesting on the attack of the sing part

 !!!
 Note